karstenda/loro-protocol/llms.md

 ### 1.2 Sync Lifecycle

-1. Client (`Req`) sends `JoinRequest` with auth payload and local version.
+1. Client (`Req`) sends `JoinRequest` with a join payload (auth or other metadata) and local version.
 2. Server (`Recv`) responds:
    - `JoinResponseOk` with current version and permission, then streams backfills via `DocUpdate`/`DocUpdateFragment`.
-   - or `JoinError` for authentication failure or unknown version.
+   - or `JoinError` when the join payload is rejected (e.g., auth failure) or for unknown version.
 On `version_unknown`, the server includes its version for reseeding.
 3. Clients broadcast local edits using `DocUpdate`.
 Payloads exceeding the size limit are sliced into fragments: send header first, then numbered fragments.
 Recipients reassemble by `batchId`.